Haawsome/docs/src/en/server-hosting/server-replay-recording.md

 ### Build Configuration

-Your server muts have a full build configuration/CDN (not just ACZ) configured.
+Your server must have a full build configuration/CDN (not just ACZ) configured.
 Otherwise, old replays will cease to work as the game cannot be downloaded by the launcher anymore.

 ### Replay CVars